aduros/thimble/README.md

 - Storage quota: Randomly reports between 2 and 32 GB available.
 - User agent: Appends a random suffix.

-The goal is to add as much noise as possible to break fingerprinting without impacting user experience.
+The main goal is to add as much noise as possible to break fingerprinting without impacting user experience.

 ## Status

-As of this writing (Nov 2023), Thimble passes these fingerprinting tests:
+As of this writing (November 2023), Thimble evades these fingerprinters:

 - [FingerprintJS Free](https://fingerprintjs.github.io/fingerprintjs/)
 - [FingerprintJS Commercial](https://fingerprint.com/demo/) (clear cookies between tests)